cindyorangis/so-rag/README.md

 1. Open the website
 2. Type your question in the text box at the bottom — for example:
    - *"What documents do I need to register a vehicle?"*
+   - *"How do I log into PRIO?"*
-   - *"How do I get a replacement driver's licence?"*
+   - *"How do I create an IRP supplement?"*
    - *"What are the fees for a personalized plate?"*
 3. Press **Enter** or click **Ask**
+4. Your answer will appear — either as a direct answer or as numbered steps, depending on the question
-4. Your answer will appear with citations showing which manual and page it came from
+5. Citations below the answer show which manual, section, and page the answer came from

 ---

 ## Things to Know

-- **Answers only come from the manuals.** If something isn't covered in the uploaded manuals, the tool will tell you it couldn't find an answer rather than guessing.
+- **Answers only come from the manuals.** If something isn't covered in the uploaded manuals, the tool will say so rather than guessing.
 - **It is not connected to the internet.** It will not reflect recent policy changes unless the manuals have been updated and re-ingested.
 - **Citations are shown below each answer.** You can use the page number to find the original passage in the source PDF if you need to verify something.
 - **It is not an official ServiceOntario service.** Always confirm important information directly with ServiceOntario for anything official or time-sensitive.